hmelo1/hmelo1.github.io/_posts/2018-06-29-teaching_myself_new_things.markdown

 ```
 However, this won’t work because the num is getting reset each time we call the function.

 Global variables are available to all the functions within it.
-This means local variables are available to all the variables within the function.We can try using a nested function (a function within a function).
+This means local variables are available to all the variables within the function.
+We can try using a nested function (a function within a function).

 ```
 Function addFour(){